We may earn income from links in this post. Please read this Disclosure for details.

 Morning: Snorkel the Barrier Reef and Swim with Sharks

-One of the top things to do on Belize honeymoon is to go snorkelling.
+One of the top things to do on a Belize honeymoon is to go snorkelling.
 At Las Terrazas, you can explore the barrier reef a 15-minute guided boat ride from San Pedro.